 My name is Kathy.
 I'm one of the ex-Assembly sisters from its beginnings in Fullerton in 1970.
 I left the assembly around 1984-1986--it's been so long I've forgotten.
 I just wanted to say "Hi" and share a little of what has been going on in my life.
-[Editor's note: When Kathy was involved in the Assembly, there were Answerable Sisters apartments.]
+[Ed. note: When Kathy was involved in the Assembly, there were Answerable Sisters apartments.]

-But I still suffered from a broken heart from those I felt were my friends in the assembly for fifteen years.
+But I still suffered from a broken heart from those I felt were my friends in the Assembly for fifteen years.
 No-one wanted to visit me after I moved out on my own after becoming ill.
 They were just concerned about their own reputation.
 (Of course they were brainwashed like I was).
 At the time, I believed that I was the only one being treated in a mean way.

 I soon became quite social in Christian circles.
 In 2001, I returned to school to finish what was impossible to accomplish while in the assembly: Next summer '06, I will receive my B.S. in psychology , and receive my AA in Fashion Journalism.
 (I used to enjoy sewing when I was younger and, to my surprise, writing!)